liferay/liferay-docs/discover/analytics-cloud/articles/04-analyzing-touchpoints/00-analytics-intro.markdown

 To see this in action, select *Order* &rarr; *Visitors*.
 Keep the default descending order, and select *Last 90 days* from the time period menu.
-The list of Pages is  recalculated, and the first result is the Page with the most number of visitors in the last 90 days.
+The list of Pages is  recalculated, and the first result is the Page with the most visitors in the last 90 days.

 ![Figure 3: Order the pages in ascending or descending order, over a selected time period.](../../images/pages-order.png)

-To View the data for one particular page:

-1. From the list of pages, click any one to see a detailed view and metrics.

-2. The default screen is called *Overview*.
+To view detailed metrics for a single page, click a page in the list.

 ![Figure 4: Most Page metrics are available in the Overview tab.](../../images/pages-overview.png)